 Tax treaties.
-Many tax treaties provide an exemption from U.S. income tax and from graduated withholding, on compensation paid to nonresident alien students or trainees during training for a limited period, up to a maximum dollar amount per year.
+Many tax treaties provide an exemption from U.S. income tax and from withholding on compensation paid to nonresident alien students or trainees during training in the United States for a limited period.
 See Claiming exemption from withholding, discussed earlier under Treaty Benefits.
 In addition, some treaties provide an exemption from tax and withholding for compensation paid by the U.S. Government or its contractor to a nonresident alien student or trainee who is temporarily present in the United States as a participant in a program sponsored by the U.S. Government (see Table 2).
 However, a U.S. resident, the U.S. Government agency, or its contractor must report the amount of pay on Form 1042-S.